 \section{Results and discussion}

 The cross-section of the {\nbs/\mos/\nbs} transistor is sketched in~\cref{fig:dispositivo}.
 The current flow is controlled by means of a top and a bottom gate, separated from the channel by a $\SI{3.4}{\nano\meter}$-thick HfO$_2$ layer with relative permittivity $\epsilon_r = 20$.
 The gate length $L_{\rm G}$ can be larger or smaller than the {\mos} channel length $L_{\rm ch}$; this difference is quantified by the algebraic parameter $\delta=(L_{\rm G}-L_{\rm ch})/2$.
-The {\nbs} source (S) and drain (D) extensions are $\SI{12}{\nano\meter}$ long.
+The part of the {\nbs} source (S) and drain (D) extensions included in the domain of the Poisson equation are $\SI{12}{\nano\meter}$ long.
+Further enlarging these regions does not modify the simulation results.
 According to the estimates in Ref.~\cite{wang2023}, the {\mos} channel is \textit{p}-doped at a concentration $\SI{6e12}{\centi\meter^{-2}}$.

 \cref{fig:ivgs_20nm} illustrates the transfer characteristics of the transistor for $L_{\rm ch}=20$ nm, $\delta=0$ and different values of $V_{\rm DS}$.
 A pronounced maximum of the current is observed, that shifts towards more negative $V_{\rm GS}$ as $|V_{\rm DS}|$ increases.
 This effect can be explained with the help of~\cref{fig:dos_bande_barriera_20nm}, that reports the band diagram of the transistor (central panel) for $V_{\rm DS}=-0.15$ V and three values of $V_{\rm GS}$, located before, at, and after the current peak.
 The corresponding local density of states (LDOS) in the middle of the channel is shown in the left panel of the figure, while the right panel presents a magnified view of the band diagram close to the {\mos/\nbs} interface at the source.
 The LDOS exhibits a peak, corresponding to the local flattening of the {\mos} valence band at the $M$ point.
-The current is mainly limited by two factors: the density of available states in the channel between the source and drain electrochemical potentials (grey stripe in~\cref{fig:dos_bande_barriera_20nm}), and the width of the tunneling barrier at the channel-drain interface.
+The current is mainly limited by two factors: the density of available states in the channel between the source and drain electrochemical potentials (grey stripe in~\cref{fig:dos_bande_barriera_20nm}), and the width of the tunneling barrier at the source-channel interface.
 As the gate voltage is swept through the current peak, the barrier thins, while the density of states decreases.
 The competition between the two phenomena induces the current peak.